Dasarro/AI-Genetic-Algorithm/readme.md

 |800|5518|12350|9372|2141|100%|
 |1000|7402|18536|11668|4010|100%|

 Low population sizes leads to rather bad results.
 It is because we do not have good diversity, so we do not have much to work with.
 Bigger populations provide diversity, but at some point they start to slow down the evolution dramatically.
-In long run, bigger population size could provide better results, but the time required would be much longer.
+In the long run, a bigger population size could provide better results, but the time required would be much longer.
 Because we are considering time as a important factor, for a chosen interval of time **population of 300 specimens** seems to be a good choice looking at the tendency of average fitness scores.

 ## Crossover